zenorocha/liferay-learn/docs/dxp/7.x/en/using-search/developer-guide/writing-a-similar-results-contributor.md

 public void writeDestination(DestinationBuilder destinationBuilder, DestinationHelper destinationHelper);
 ```

-Implement `writeDestination` to
-- update the main asset when a User clicks a link in the similar results widget
+Implement `writeDestination` to update the main asset when a User clicks a link in the similar results widget.
-- Run the backing More Like This Query that's used to populate the Similar Results widget.

 ### Complete the Similar Results Contributor